apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 automatically create code for a specific programming language to read and write those data types.

-The [parquet.thrift] file defines the format of Parquet metadata that is serialized at the end of each Parquet file in the [Thrift compact binary encoding format], as shown below in Figure 5.
+The [parquet.thrift] file defines the format of the metadata serialized at the end of each Parquet file in the [Thrift Compact protocol], as shown below in Figure 5.
 The binary encoding is "variable-length", meaning that the length of each element depends on its content, not just its type.
 Smaller-valued primitive types are encoded in fewer bytes than larger values, and strings and lists are stored inline, prefixed with their